onepanelio/core-docs/docs/deployment/configuration/files.md

 kubernetes.io/os=linux,
 ```

-You can then use the label key/value pairs as follows:
+You can then use the label key/value pairs as follows.
+Note that setting `resources.limits` field is required for GPUs.

 ```yaml {2,4-5}
 nodePool: